-Meet iTunes error 0xE8000015 when connect your iPhone to iTunes on computer?
+Encounter iTunes error 0xE8000015 when connecting your iPhone to iTunes on computer?
 Read this guide to get 5 reliable solutions to fix the iTunes error 0xE8000015 with no hassle.

 Check cellular data connection: Go to Settings on iPhone > Cellular >Turn off and then on cellular data.

-Check Wi-Fi network connection: Go to Settings on iPhone > WLAN > Check your iPhone is connected to a right Wi-Fi and you are within the range of the Wi-Fi network.
+Check Wi-Fi network connection: Go to Settings on iPhone > WLAN > Check your iPhone is connected to the right Wi-Fi and you are within the range of the Wi-Fi network.

 If there is not enough available space on your iPhone, you may not be able to connect iPhone to iTunes.
 In this way, you need to free up more space on your iPhone by deleting some unimportant items.
 Or you can choose to backup the files prior, and then delete them from iPhone.

 To check iPhone space: Go to Settings > General > iPhone Storage.